In another post, we provide a detailed explanation of what plugins are about and how you can use these to expand your site’s functionality.

-You can view this article here:
+To view this article, go here:

 How To Update And Delete WordPress Plugins

-Why Many Of Your Plugins Need Updating
+Why Some Of Your WordPress Plugins Need Updating

-The Plugins screen (Plugins > Installed Plugins) also provides information about plugins that need updating …
+The Plugins section (Plugins > Installed Plugins) also lets you know which plugins need updating …

 (Plugins Page)